Will AI Replace Perfusionists? The Person Keeping Your Heart Alive During Surgery

 What Perfusionists Should Do

-For complete data, visit the perfusionists occupation page.
+For complete data including all task-level automation estimates, visit the perfusionists occupation page.

 _This analysis was generated with AI assistance, using data from the Anthropic Labor Market Report and Bureau of Labor Statistics projections._